 Short answer

-The recurring mistakes that cost UK charity shops the most money on donated jewellery are predictable.
-They turn up in the same shops, year after year, with different volunteers and managers.
-Knowing the pattern is half the fix.
-This guide lists the twelve I see most often, with a one-line correction for each.
+The mistakes that cost UK charity shops the most money on donated jewellery are predictable ones.
+They come from how sorting works rather than from carelessness, which is why they survive changes of volunteer and manager.
+Knowing them is half the fix.
+This guide lists twelve, with a one-line correction for each.
 The corrections are not complicated.
-They're the kind of operational habit that fits inside an existing routine without slowing volunteers down.
-If your shop has even three of the twelve, the gains from fixing them in the next quarter are usually meaningful.
+They're the kind of operational habit that fits inside an existing routine the shop already has.
+If your shop has even three of the twelve, fixing them in the next quarter is usually worth the bother.

 Why these mistakes persist